DreadPirateLynx/input-remapper-xautopresets/README.md

 exampleWindowClass?=preset5
 exampleWindowClass8=preset6
 ```
  A default global file is generated during installation or if it can't be found.
-It contains the following:
+It contains the following, unless data from previous version .conf files was imported:
 ```
-_default=_Bypass
-Input-remapper-gtk=_Bypass
+_DEFAULT=_STOP
+Input-remapper-gtk=_STOP
 ```
-`_default` is a window class used internally by the script.
-The preset assigned to this class will be loaded any time no other preset is configured, or if the configured preset cannot be located.
-You can change the preset assigned here to whatever you want.

-`_Bypass` is likewise a preset name used internally by the script.
-This is the preset that will disable `input-remapper` injection, and will be used in place of the `_default` preset if it can't be found or isn't configured

 `Input-remapper-gtk` is the window class name for `input-remapper`'s gui configuration tool.
 Injection needs to be stopped to make changes, so this seemed appropriate.
 Feel free to change.

 Use `input-remapper-xautopresets getwindowinfo` or `xdotool selectwindow getwindowclassname` to get window class names for your applications

-### [Class Name].conf
+#### [(GLOBAL|<DEVICENAME>):<CLASSNAME>]
-This file contains a list of window titles paried with a list of input-remapper preset names.
+This section contains a list of window titles paried with a list of input-remapper preset names.
 It is intended to give the user the ability to have more than one configured preset for a given application, and change between them based on the window's name as shown in the title bar.
 Same basic syntax as `xautopresets.conf`, except:
 ```
 example Window Title=Example Preset Name
 ```
 Use `input-remapper-xautopresets getwindowinfo` or `xdotool selectwindow getwindowname` to get window title.
 Wildcards and spaces supported just like with `xautopresets.conf`

-#### Example firedragon.conf
+##### Example [GLOBAL:firedragon]
 ```
 _default=FireDragon
 *- YouTube -*=Media